What is TARGIT

 Targeted Intraoperative Radiotherapy

-Immediately after tumor removal, radiation is applied by means of a spherical applicator that is surgically placed in the tumour bed so ensuring accurate distribution of radiation dose to the targeted breast tissue that needs treatment.
+Immediately after tumor removal, radiation is applied by means of a spherical applicator that is surgically placed in the tumour bed ensuring accurate distribution of radiation dose to the breast tissue that needs treatment.